-The Cultural Competence Advisory Council is composed of providers, community members, Board members and staff.
+The Cultural Competence Advisory Council is composed of providers, community members, participants, Board members and staff.
 The CCAC meets monthly, and has several responsibilities in advising the Trustees.
 Joining the CCAC starts by completing and returning a CCAC application.

 Cultural Competency Collective Learning Community